Reflections on 2025

 What do I want from my career?

 At the end of 2024 I decided to quit my full remote job at Qonto to join GetYourGuide.
-The main reason here being a salary jump from 66k to 92k yearly gross.
-That is a 39.4% increase.
-I challenge anyone to say NO to that.
+The main reason here being a salary jump 39% gross salary increase.
+I loved my job at Qonto but I challenge anyone to say NO to that.

 Now that I am 9 months into the job, I am still not sure if that was the right decision.
-It is true that I now make more money, almost 1k more net per month, which is A LOT, but I think that I have also lost a lot in terms of lifestyle.
+It is true that I now make more money, but I think that I have also lost a lot in terms of lifestyle.

 My previous job at Qonto required me to go to Paris every 3 months for a few days, for many this could be a downer, but for me it was amazing.
 I loved the feeling of getting into an AirFrance flight from Berlin to Charles de Gaulle on a random Wednesday and spend a few days in France.
 Roaming around the beatiful office in Pigalle and drinking wine in Belleville.
 I have always been passionate about languages and I was starting to learn some French.
 Not as fast as I wanted but I was getting there.
 But then, just when I was culturally making the shift, I decided to cut it.